adaviding/morpe/README.md

 #MoRPE:  A Probabilistic Classifier
 The classification problem is commonly encountered when a finite sample of data is leveraged to determine the probabilistic relationship between a category label  *c*  and a multivariate coordinate  **x**   for an entire population.
 Solving this problem requires approximating the optimal classifier, a function of  **x**   that evaluates the conditional probability  *p*(*c*¦**x**)  in an optimal way.
-This paper introduces MoRPE, a new method for approximating optimal classifiers.
+The paper (Ing_Morpe.docx) introduces MoRPE, a method for approximating optimal classifiers.
 MoRPE is a machine learning method for probabilistic classification based on **Mo**notonic **R**egression of a **P**olynomial **E**xpansion.
-It is conceptually related to Fisher’s Quadratic Discriminant (Fisher 1936).
+It is conceptually related to Fisher’s Quadratic Discriminant (Fisher 1936) and Kernel Machines.
 MoRPE has the ability to approximate an optimal classifier with remarkable precision in common scenarios.

 #Academic Citation
 ### [Release 0.1](https://github.com/adaviding/Morpe/releases/tag/0.1) [![DOI](https://zenodo.org/badge/doi/10.5281/zenodo.13235.svg)](http://dx.doi.org/10.5281/zenodo.13235)